CBA Frequently Asked Questions

 All you need to know is the basic battery information (type and capacity rating) and a CBA does everything else.

-My CBA II will not work under Vista 64 Or Windows 7.
-What should I do?CBA II owners may recalibrate and upgrade a CBA II and use the latest software to run the CBA II under Windows Vista 64 bit or Windows 7.
+My CBA II will not work under Vista 64, Windows 7, or Windows 8.
+What should I do?CBA II owners may recalibrate and upgrade a CBA II and use the latest software to run the CBA II under Windows Vista 64 bit, Windows 7, or Windows 8.

 After this upgrade you will need to install the Windows Certified drivers automatically installed from Microsoft Driver Update.
 You will also need to download and install the newest CBA software version from the CBA Support page of our web site.